7 Proven Ways to Defeat Silo Mentality at the Workplace

 How EngageBay helps: With a customer relationship management (CRM) platform, you can use data-driven insights to guide your sales, marketing, and customer service teams.
 EngageBay has several innovative features that improve customer service, such as:

-• Ticketing – so everyone can track the status and actions in a customer issue.
+• Ticketing – so everyone can track the status and actions of a customer issue.

 • Feedback forms – to help improve the product or service.